VenturianTome/VenturianTome/src/5.Characters/One-Use_Uncommon.md

 ## The Betrayer
 #### Origin: *Hell’s Island Pt.1* & *Hell’s Island Pt.2*
-- Lives \(or *lived*) in Germany [2:04 - *Hell’s Island Pt.1*]
+- Lives \(or *lived*) in Germany \[2:04 - *Hell’s Island Pt.1*]
-- Was a resident of the town \(and was even a cop for a while) before everyone else died [3:33 - *Hell’s Island Pt.1*]
+- Was a resident of the town \(and was even a cop for a while) before everyone else died \[3:33 - *Hell’s Island Pt.1*]
-- They use a test to make sure if someone is “infected” or not, which is to know something about your childhood [10:06 - *Hell’s Island Pt.1*]
+- They use a test to make sure if someone is “infected” or not, which is to know something about your childhood \[10:06 - *Hell’s Island Pt.1*]
-- Ghost uses many insults against them due to their charred appearance [1:07 / 4:56 - *Hell’s Island Pt.2*]
+- Ghost uses many insults against them due to their charred appearance \[1:07 / 4:56 - *Hell’s Island Pt.2*]
-- They have claimed Chakalata Soup as their father [7:03 - *Hell’s Island Pt.2*]
+- They have claimed Chakalata Soup as their father \[7:03 - *Hell’s Island Pt.2*]
-- They have called Ghost “Gregory,” believing that that’s his name [8:30 / 9:36 / 11:34 / 12:25 / 13:16 / 16:49 - *Hell’s Island Pt.2*]
+- They have called Ghost “Gregory,” believing that that’s his name \[8:30 / 9:36 / 11:34 / 12:25 / 13:16 / 16:49 - *Hell’s Island Pt.2*]
-- No one from the town knew what year it was, not even them [18:19 - *Hell's Island Pt.2*]
+- No one from the town knew what year it was, not even them \[18:19 - *Hell's Island Pt.2*]
-- They have said that Ghost “found another friend;” Ghost denies it and says that Toast has always been his friend; they say that that wasn’t always true - he was so lonely as a child [22:54 - *Hell’s Island Pt.2*]
+- They have said that Ghost “found another friend;” Ghost denies it and says that Toast has always been his friend; they say that that wasn’t always true - Ghost was so lonely as a child \[22:54 - *Hell’s Island Pt.2*]

 ### Mentioned Videos
 - [Hell’s Island Pt.1](https://youtu.be/NuONWZ-LDQ0)